President and CEO

 - 2000-2001 Principal Evaluator: "Exploring Story Lottery Grant."
 Excellence in Education Grant.
 A three-year Arts-Are-Basic infusion program in all 12 middle schools in Lincoln, NE.
 Grant Total: $300,000.

 Professional Service/Recognition/Charitable Boards

-Dr. Carlson is a member of Institutional Review Board, member of the Lean Committee and the Value Analysis Team (VAT) for the Methodist Health System and on the Board of Directors for the WELLCOM (organization committed to worksite wellness).
-She is a Quality Trained Evaluator for the Edgerton Nebraska Quality Program and became a Quality Trained Evaluator in 2010.
+Dr. Carlson serves as the Overseer of NMC's Institutional Review Board, member of the Lean Committee and the Value Analysis Team (VAT) for the Methodist Health System and on the Board of Directors for the WELLCOM (organization committed to worksite wellness).
+She is a Quality Trained Evaluator for the Edgerton Nebraska Quality Program and a peer review for the Higher Learning Commission.
 She was Faculty Senate President and received the NMC Collaboration Award and a UNL Teaching Award given by the UNL Parent Group.
 Recent awards include the 2014 Light of Wellness Award for leadership.

 Outside of her profession, Carlson is a wife, mother of four amazing children and grandmother of two grandchildren.
 Her interest include, reading, learning, horses and being a facilitator, presenter, author and statistician for a Cancer survivorship program (A Time to Heal).